-If you are doing it yourself and using a kit, the engineering specifications should be available with manufacturer’s information enclosed with the kit, or from the manufacturer.
+If you are doing it yourself and using a kit, the engineering specifications should be available with the manufacturer’s information enclosed with the kit, or from the manufacturer.
 It might be on the manufacturer’s website.
 It’s important to buy a product that will meet local standards, so learn the standard before you buy.
 Renaissance Patio products, for instance, meet 175 mph wind requirements and Colorado snow load standards, which means they can meet code anywhere in the country.

 If you are hiring an installer who is supplying the materials or kit, the installer should have all the necessary information.